 - Short-term leases — same as ASC 842, ≤12 months

-- Low-value asset leases — assets with a value when new of approximately $5,000 USD or less (IASB guidance).
-Common examples: laptops, small office equipment, phones.
-Election is lease-by-lease (not by class).
+- Low-value asset leases — assets with a value when new of approximately $5,000 USD or less.
+Election is lease-by-lease.

 Difference 4: Income Statement Presentation